 Equivalent data for college tuition is unavailable, as Statistics Canada chooses not to survey institutions on this and institutions themselves prefer not to be overly transparent on this matter.
 The closest we can come to obtaining national college tuition figures is to look at revenue per full-time equivalent (FTE), which is available by combining data from FINCOL and PSIS.
-This is not ideal because it is impossible to disaggregate revenue from different sources (international vs. domestic, credential-vs. non-credential courses), but nonetheless this measure does suggest that the two types of institutions are similarly reliant on fee income: at universities, with much larger numbers of international students, the figure is \$10,374 per FTE student per year.
-At colleges, excluding CEGEPs, the figure is around \$8,925 per FTE student per year.
-What one should take from that is not that average college tuition is actually \$8,925 per year (because this figure is driven substantially by international student enrollment and fees), but rather that the gap between university and college tuition in Canada outside Quebec is, on average, somewhere between \$1,000 and \$2,000.
+This is not ideal because it is impossible to accurately disaggregate revenue from different sources (international vs. domestic, credential- vs. non-credential courses), but nonetheless this measure does suggest that the two types of institutions are similarly reliant on fee income: at universities, with much larger numbers of international students, the figure was \$10,807 per FTE student per year in 2019-20.
+At colleges, excluding CEGEPs, the figure is around \$9,124 per FTE student per year.
+What one should take from that is not that average college tuition is \$9,124 per year (because this figure is driven substantially by international student enrollment and fees) but infer that the gap between university and college tuition in Canada outside Quebec averages somewhere between \$1,000 and \$2,000.

 University tuition and fees vary significantly by province.
-Quebec and Newfoundland have very low tuition fees, both resulting from lengthy periods of tuition fee freezes over the last 40 years.
+Quebec and Newfoundland have very low tuition fees, both resulting from lengthy periods of tuition fee freezes over the last 40 years (Newfoundland recently announced that it will be departing from this model starting in 2022).
 Nova Scotia has the country's highest fees, though Ontario, New Brunswick and Saskatchewan are not far behind.
 Notably, participation rates in Canada universities do not appear to be driven by fee levels.
 Ontario has the highest participation rate in the country, and Nova Scotia is still able to attract proportionately the largest number of out-of-province students of any province in the country.
 Meanwhile, the lowest participation and attainment rates are found in the Western provinces.